Quick Answer

 Mission-criticalCertified EMC consultantTested to MIL-STD-188-125-1; verified dB figures

-As a FEMA-trained emergency management professional, I recommend MIL-STD-188-125-1 as the benchmark.
-If a manufacturer can’t cite a tested dB attenuation figure against this standard, treat their claims skeptically.
+As a FEMA-trained emergency management professional, I’ll tell you straight: MIL-STD-188-125-1 is the benchmark that actually matters.
+If a manufacturer can’t cite a tested dB attenuation figure against this standard, treat their marketing claims skeptically.
+For your personal preparedness kit, though, a well-built trash can cage is genuinely useful — it doesn’t have to be military-grade to be worth building.

 ProblemCauseFix